mbukowicz/mbukowicz.github.io/_posts/2016-03-25-mongo-db-basics.md

 whereas with reference documents we have to do some extra work to ensure consistency.

-To embedd or to not embedd?
+To embed or to not embed?
 ---------------------------
 You have to ask yourself a series of questions:

  * how often is the data used together (often -> go for embedded)
  * how many documents are expected to be embedded (more than a few hundred -> you should reconsider referencing)